-Repo performs two basic functions which are fundamental to many other financial market functions (see question 3).
+Repo performs four basic functions which are fundamental to the efficient working of many other financial markets (see question 3).

-- 1 One party can invest cash and earn interest on that cash against the security of an asset provided as collateral.
-The counterparty can borrow cash, in order to finance a long position in the same asset, in amounts and at prices that reflect the security provided to the lender. - 2 One party can earn a return by lending out an asset that is in demand on favourable terms (see question 12).
-The counterparty can borrow the same asset in order to cover a short position (see question 28).
+- One party can invest cash and earn interest against the security of the asset provided as collateral --- safe investment. - The counterparty can borrow cash in order to finance a long position in the same asset, in amounts and at prices that reflect the security provided to the lender --- cheap borrowing.3 - One party can earn a return by lending out an asset that is in demand in the market, in exchange for cheap cash, which can be used for funding or reinvested for profit (see question 12) --- yield enhancement for securities investors. - The counterparty can borrow an asset in order to cover a short position (see question 28) --- short-covering.4